Shelby Memorial Hospital Ratings & Violations

 - 20 Minutes – The amount of time it took for the patient to receive a diagnostic evaluation by a qualified medical professional after arriving at the ER.

-If you suspect your loved one has suffered harm by medical malpractice while a patient at Shelby Memorial Hospital, call Rosenfeld Injury Lawyers.
+If you suspect your loved one has suffered harm by medical malpractice while a patient at Shelby Memorial Hospital, call Rosenfeld Injury Lawyers LLC.
 Our Shelbyville team of dedicated knowledgeable attorneys handle victim cases involving medical malpractice that occurs in Illinois medical centers.
 Let our law firm handle every aspect of your case including filing all the necessary documentation and paperwork in the appropriate courthouse at:

 P.O.
 Box 469